 Tips to Stop Coffee Sweats

-If you sweat from drinking coffee, you might be consuming too much caffeine for your body to metabolize.
+If coffee is making you sweat, you might be consuming too much caffeine for your body to metabolize.
 But if you can’t seem to kick your coffee cravings, try these tips instead:

 1. Brew Your Own

-Unless you do your java research, it’s hard to know how much caffeine is lurking in your double espresso frozen caramel macchiato.
+Unless you do your java research, it’s hard to know how much caffeine is lurking in your coffee.
 Brew your own coffee to better control your caffeine intake.

 2. Measure Your Grinds